Dertad I

 Catholicos Dertad I was the 50th Catholicos-Patriarch of the Armenian Apostolic Church between 741 and 764.

-According to the historian Kirakos Ganjaketsi, Dertad was from Otmus village and was a 'modest, blessed man, radiant in all virtue'.
+According to the historian Kirakos Ganjaketsi, Dertad (also called Tiridates) was from Otmus village and was a 'modest, blessed man, radiant in all virtue'.
 He reigned in a time of relative peace with a break in the Arab invasions.

+Towards the end of his reign, the Armenians suffered heavy taxation imposed by the Saracens, compounded by a harvest failure from a sudden hailstorm, and a subsequent plague of locusts.
+Dertad was unable to alleviate these crises, and died "under the pressure of grief".